Get some Brain Champagne®

 original jokes and stories from the world of stand-up comedy,

-(you may unsubscribe at any time)
+(your email address stays private and you may unsubscribe at any time)

 Some recent stories from Shaun Eli’s world of stand-up comedy

 At a corporate show last week a drunk in the front would not stop interrupting.
 I did all I could to shut him up- jokes about his annual performance review coming up next week, announcing upcoming layoffs starting with the loudest, etc. Nothing stopped him (and his boss wasn’t there).

 There are limits to how mean a comic can get with a disruptive audience member at a corporate show.

 Finally I said “I’ll bet you twenty dollars you can’t shut up till I’m done” and I put a twenty dollar bill on the table right in front of him.
 He put his money down.

 25 minutes later, he’d been silent for 25 minutes and I was done.
 I said Thank you.
 He said “Ha!
 I won!” and grabbed the cash.

 I said “Best twenty dollars I ever spent!” and got offstage to great appreciation and applause.

 On my way out the door 3 different guys stopped me, said “Good work” and slipped me money!